 Investors may purchase Units through registered investment advisers, certified financial planners or registered broker-dealers who in each case either charge investor accounts ("Fee Accounts") periodic fees for brokerage services, financial planning, investment advisory or asset management services, or provide such services in connection with an investment account for which a comprehensive "wrap fee" charge ("Wrap Fee") is imposed.
 You should consult your financial advisor to determine whether you can benefit from these accounts.
-To purchase Units in these Fee Accounts, your financial advisor must purchase Units designated with one of the Fee Account CUSIP numbers, if available.
+To purchase Units in these Fee Account CUSIP numbers, if available.
 Please contact your financial advisor for more information.
 If Units of the Trust are purchased for a Fee Account and the Units are subject to a Wrap Fee in such Fee Account (i.e., the Trust is "Wrap Fee Eligible") then investors may be eligible to purchase Units of the Trust in these Fee Accounts that are not subject to the transactional sales charge but will be subject to the creation and development fee that is retained by the Sponsor.
 For example, this table illustrates the sales fee you will pay as a percentage of the initial \$10 public offering price per Unit (the percentage will vary with the Unit price).

 Initial sales charge 0.00%

-Deferred sales charge 0.00%
+Deferred sales charge $\underline{0.00}\%$

 Transactional sales charge 0.00%

-Creation and development fee 0.50%
+Creation and development fee 0.50 %

 Total sales charge 0.50%